 It's the answer to this question that began the very core to my success.
 After much consideration, I concluded that the only thing I'd want to see my people doing was:

 After drawing this floor plan on my dry erase board I stood back and thought, "Which of these key operations make the whole corporation run?"
 I concluded it was the sales department.

-I began my second year in the sales profession seeking to minimize my involvement in "operational activities" in an effort to increase my involvement in the activities of calling and seeing the people, which I now know to be the only two Income-Producing Activities (IPA's) in the sales professional.
+I began my second year in the sales profession seeking to minimize my involvement in "operational activities" in an effort to increase my involvement in the activities of calling and seeing the people.

 My second year was a complete turn around from my first year.
 Not only did I meet my goals, I exceeded them.
 I found myself working less, while making more and I no longer had a problem turning the business off and enjoying the tremendous perks that come with being a sales professional.
 Everything just came together.
 I felt more balanced, in control and capable.
 All because I started doing what mattered, doing it often and doing it well!

 SEEING THE PEOPLE

 Mastering the activities that bring production and balancing day-to-day operational activities with day-to-day income-producing activities is no easy task.
 It requires training, effective processes, systems, and an ongoing effort to improve personal performance.
 It doesn't matter if your goal is to make an extra $100, $1,000 or $10,000 a month.
 What matters is that you're putting time into the activities that make the realization of your goal possible.
 ACTIVITY!

 "Where there is activity, there is success!" - Todd C Shafer